 United’s Polaris concept begins with a welcome drink on a tray with a truffle alongside before you depart.

 Once in the air, you’ll have the option to try a trio of wines at once in a special tasting tray, along with hot nuts.

-Afterwards, a cheese plate is offered, followed by a run of the signature dessert card through the aisle, which includes custom made ice cream sundaes and a choice of three small sweets, including a salted caramel chocolate bar and mini tiramisu.
+Afterward, a cheese plate is offered, followed by a run of the signature dessert card through the aisle, which includes custom-made ice cream sundaes and a choice of three small sweets, including a salted caramel chocolate bar and mini tiramisu.

 Wines are basic Business Class fare – nothing extraordinary, and champagne is non-vintage.